 And it’s worth mentioning that too many hair dyes are still being tested on animals or contains animal products.

-Most of them are based on Henna (Lawsonia Inermis) as the only natural component used for hair dye, and others are derived from natural plants and minerals.
+Most of them are based on Henna (Lawsonia Inermis) as the only natural component used for hair color, and others are derived from natural plants and minerals.
 They do cover all grey hairs, they enhance your natural color or can give shiny colors, while having hair conditioning properties.
 You can also add a tablespoon of coconut oil, or yogurt and an egg yolk to the mix which will help condition dry hair and skin.

-For Beautiful & Natural Looking Hair
+Vegan Hair Dye for Beautiful & Natural Looking Hair

 100% Pure & Natural Henna Powder for Hair Dye

 - 100% natural henna hair dye